ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ## Installing the Dune build system

 Dune is a build system for OCaml.
 It takes care of all the low level details of OCaml compilation.
-We install it with OPAM:
+We install it with opam:

 ```
 $ opam install dune